Vital Records Online

 Who is Authorized to Order a Utah Birth Certificate?

-Utah birth certificates are confidential for 100 years, and access to birth records is restricted to the record holder and immediate family members during that time.
+Utah birth certificate are confidential for 100 years, and access to birth records is restricted to the record holder and immediate family members during that time.
 Authorized third parties, such as eligible family members and non-eligible third parties who provide evidence of legal interest, can request certified copies, however, additional documentation may be necessary.
 If you request a certificate on someone else's behalf, confirm the conditions before applying.

 Authorized People